christianoestreich/blog/source/_posts/2013-05-09-travis-ci-grails-gvm.markdown

 - continuous
 ---

 For quite a while I have been stuck using grails 2.2.0 on a [Travis CI][1] build server due to any later version not being added to the groovy ppa on ubuntu.
 This was done because of the move to the [GVM][2] tool.
 I was able to cobble together a travis script and [GVM][2] hack to get this working.
-This is great becuase not I can use Grails 2.2.1, 2.2.2, etc.
+This is great because now I can use Grails 2.2.1, 2.2.2, etc.

 <!-- more -->